gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 ## F-statistic: 2.816 on 1 and 97 DF,  p-value: 0.09653
 ```

-\normalsize

 ## Outliers: leverage and influence	{#section6-9}

 In the review of correlation, we
-loosely considered the impacts of outliers on the correlation.
-We removed
+loosely considered the impacts of outliers on the correlation. \index{outlier} We removed
 unusual points to see both the visual changes (in the scatterplot) as well as
 changes in the correlation coefficient in Figures \@ref(fig:Figure6-4)
 and \@ref(fig:Figure6-5).
 In this section,